syncfusion-content/maui-docs/MAUI/DataGrid/overview.md

 * **Load More** -  Display an interactive view when the grid reaches its maximum or minimum offset while scrolling down or up.
 Tapping the interactive view triggers a command to add more data to the item source of the grid at runtime.

-* **Pull To Refresh** - Support enhances the user experience by enabling data refreshing through a pull-down gesture.
-This feature is particularly useful when dealing with large datasets or real-time data updates in mobile or desktop applications.
+* **Pull To Refresh** - Support allows users to load a subset of data when the DataGrid is pulled down.

 * **Exporting** - Support to export the data to Excel and PDF.